-PURPOSE To force the number of lines each record occupies on the report, regardless of data positions and the NO-BLANK keyword.
+PURPOSE To force the number of lines each record occupies on the report, regardless of data

 FORMAT LIST ...
 HEIGHT lines...

 When GENERAL produces a report, the number of lines each record occupies is determined by the positions defined in the report.
 If the last field is placed on line 3, as with a TAB 10.3 keyword, then GENERAL will allocate 3 lines per record.
 If the NO-BLANK keyword is used, and one of the lines is empty, then that record will only use 2 lines.